skip to main content

 Cash advances do not come with the same interest-free grace period as regular credit card transactions.
 Interest starts accruing immediately on cash advance transactions, while the terms of the credit card will determine when interest will start to accrue on those purchases.

 Every credit card company charges a different APR.
-According to a 2020 analysis from CreditCards.com, the average cash advance APR is 24.8%.
+As of April 2023, the average cash advance APR is 24.97%.
 The cardholder agreement you signed with your credit card issuer should detail the specific costs associated with one.

 Along with interest, cash advances also have transaction fees attached to them.
-In 2018 the average cash advance fee was 5.3% of the loan, according to the Consumer Financial Protection Bureau’s 2019 Consumer Credit Card Market Report.
+In 2023, the average cash advance fee was commonly 5% of the loan or $10, whichever was greater.
 The Bureau also reported those with lower credit scores paid more in cash advance fees.

 Are cash advance loans safe?